Bernie Moreno: Business career

-After college, Moreno worked at General Motors.
-At 26, he moved to Massachusetts to become the general manager at The Herb Chambers Companies, a car dealership for the General Motors division Saturn.
+After college, Moreno worked at General Motors as an analyst and field consultant for the Saturn Corporation division.
+He moved to Massachusetts in the early 1990s to become the general manager of the Saturn dealership at The Herb Chambers Companies.

-He relocated to Ohio in 2005 and bought a Mercedes-Benz dealership in North Olmsted near Cleveland.
+Moreno relocated to Ohio in 2005 and bought a Mercedes-Benz dealership in North Olmsted, Ohio, near Cleveland.
 Moreno was the president of the Collection Auto Group, a car dealership company.
 By 2016, he owned more than a dozen dealerships, mostly located in Ohio.
 In 2019, he began to sell a number of his dealerships to focus on his new blockchain-based technology company, Ownum.

 In 2018, Moreno established the Sales Center for Excellence at Cleveland State University.
 In 2019, Moreno was elected to the Cleveland Business Hall of Fame in Cleveland Magazine.
 Moreno was appointed to the board of trustees for the MetroHealth System in October 2019 and served until he resigned in February 2021 to focus on seeking public office.

-In 2023, Moreno settled over a dozen wage theft lawsuits prior to launching his U.S. Senate campaign.
-He was ordered to pay over $400,000 to two former employees.
-He was rebuked by a state judge for shredding documents potentially related to the case.
+In 2023, Moreno settled over a dozen wage theft lawsuits before launching his U.S. Senate campaign, agreeing to pay over $400,000 to two former employees.
+A state judge rebuked him for shredding documents potentially related to the case.
 A March 2024 report found that Moreno had faced two lawsuits alleging gender and age-based discrimination; Moreno's campaign responded by saying both employees who sued him supported his Senate campaign.